20 Candidate Experience Survey Questions

 Use anonymous survey tools and reassure candidates that their responses will be anonymous and used solely for improving the recruitment process.

-5. Make questions optional
+Make questions optional

-Candidates may not know the answer to all of your questions (i.e. how did you hear about this job?) or the questions may not apply to their unique journey (i.e. how would you rate the work assessment?).
+Candidates may not know the answer to all of your questions (i.e. how did you hear about this job?) or the questions may not apply to their unique journey (i.e. how would you rate the skill assessment?).
 Making questions optional enables your candidates to complete the survey without having to fabricate answers.

 20 Candidate experience survey questions you can ask